galelab/scPathoQuant/README.md

 # scViralQuant

 The goal of this package is to accurately align and quantify viral reads for 10x single cell data.
-This software integrates viral counts and viral gene counts into 10x files (features.tsv.gz and matrix.mtx.gz in the filtred_feature_bc_matrix folder) so that softwares such as seurat can be used to analyze data
+This software integrates viral counts and viral gene counts into 10x files (features.tsv.gz and matrix.mtx.gz in the filtered_feature_bc_matrix folder) so that softwares such as seurat can be used to analyze data

 ### Dependencies
 ----------------